 You don't have to have created a polished, released game - even a sketch of an idea is interesting and we'd love to hear about it.
 We are interested all kinds of media artworks, computer and digital games – whether you're in a technical or non-technical role, a producer or support person, focused on music or art or narrative.
 Maybe you're not working on a game at all, but a writer, artist, musician producing work that game makers would be interested in or inspired by.
 We want you!

 All Speaker Socials happen at our headquarters located at 32 Lisgar Street (in the new Toronto Media Arts Centre) in Toronto.
-We have a studio space for our members to work and hang out, and a gallery.
+We have a workshop that seats up to 24, and a studio space for our members to work and hang out.